daniel1820815/daniel1820815.github.io/_posts/2024-02-20-netconf-nxos.md

 *Screenshot 1: NETCONF Lab overview in Cisco Modeling Labs* {: style="text-align: justify" }
 For the initial lab setup please refer to my [DevNet Expert Lab on Cisco Modeling Labs](https://github.com/daniel1820815/devnet-expert-cml-lab){:target="_blank"} GitHub repository.
-There are only the management interfaces and some basic features configured, everything else like the interfaces and BGP configuration will be done via NETCONF.
+There are only the management interfaces and some basic features configured, everything else like the interfaces with IP addressing and BGP configuration will be done via NETCONF.

 Before communicating with the devices using NETCONF, the NETCONF Agent must be enabled.
 The NETCONF Agent is enabled or disabled by entering the ```netconf-yang``` command on IOS-XE and ```feature netconf``` command on NX-OS.
 Additionally you need to enable OpenConfig on NX-OS using the ```feature openconfig``` command.
 Make also sure you have a user with appropriate privileges configured on your devices and connectivity from your workstation via SSHv2 on TCP port 830 is possible.
 NETCONF does not support SSH version 1.
 That's all part of the initial lab configuration in my example.